john-cd/rust_howto/crates/tools/clean/README.md

 # clean

-A very simnple tool to clean `deps/temp` before and after testing.
+A very simnple tool to clean `temp` folders before and after testing.
-Keeps the `.gitkeep` stub file.
+Keeps any `.gitkeep` stub file in these folders.